-From our initial public offering in December 2007 through December 31, 2012, we distributed to our stockholders on a quarterly basis all of our Cash Available for Distribution, subject to any reserves the board of directors determined were required for the prudent conduct of our business.
+From our initial public offering in December 2007 to December 31, 2012, we distributed to our stockholders on a quarterly basis all of our Cash Available for Distribution, subject to any reserves the Board of Directors determined were required for the prudent conduct of our business.
 Cash Available for Distribution represented net (loss) income, plus depreciation and amortization, unrealized losses from derivatives, non-cash items and any write-offs or other non-recurring items, less unrealized gains from derivatives and net income attributable to the historical results of vessels acquired by us from Teekay, prior to their acquisition by us, for the period when these vessels were owned and operated by Teekay.

-We recently announced a change to our dividend policy and, commencing in the first quarter of 2013, we will distribute to our stockholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually), which will be reviewed from time to time by our Board of Directors, rather than distributing all of our Cash Available for Distribution.
+Commencing in 2013, we changed our dividend policy to distribute to our stockholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually), which is reviewed from time to time by our Board of Directors, rather than distributing all of our Cash Available for Distribution.

-Significant Developments in 2012 and 2013
+Significant Developments in 2013 and 2014